caoxiemeihao/vite-plugins/packages/fast-external/README.md

 - Like Webpack externals, support browser, Node.js and Electron

-- It's actually implemented by modify `resolve.alias`
+- With out ast analyze, load virtual files by resolveId-hooks -- Real efficient

-- By default `window` is used as the environment object, you can also customize the code snippets by return string from function -- Real flexible 🎉
+- Support customize the code snippets by return string from function -- Real flexible 🎉

 ## Install